 As a paediatric surgeon, our first endeavour is to not operate on your child, as long as it is not absolutely essential.
 But in certain cases delaying or avoiding surgeries may result in irreversible damage to the child’s organs and it is certainly not advisable to do so.
 A testis not at its original place or a kidney which is obstructed, if not operated in time will lead to permanent loss to that organ.
 Have a chat with the paediatric surgeon and he will explain to you exactly what needs to be done and when.

 Anaesthesia today not only covers the duration of surgery but also provides excellent pain relief in the post-operative period.
 We have dedicated paediatric and neonatal (nursery) intensive care units which take care that your child has the most pleasant recovery after the surgery.
+Visit Manipal, the best Pediatric hospital in Dwarka, Delhi to have the pain free surgery for your child.

 The list of common pediatric surgeries includes hernias and hydroceles, undescended testis (one or both testes not in their proper place in a male child), phimosis (inability to retract the penile foreskin) etc. But apart from this a paediatric surgeon also manages a wide variety of problems like birth defects (cleft lip and palate, hypospadias, fused fingers etc.), urological problems (swelling or obstruction in kidneys, recurrent urinary infections etc.), childhood cancer (liver, lung, kidney and bladder tumours in children), chest and abdominal diseases (acid reflux, cyst inside the abdomen or chest), trauma cases as well as surgery for new-borns.
 With smaller instruments, it is now possible to perform laparoscopy and thoracoscopy in new-borns and small infants too.
 Apart from that many urological problems can be dealt with endoscopy too (incision-less surgery).
 Even the open surgeries are closed with fine sutures and leave minimal or no scars.